tatianna10/travel-spots/README.md

 ---

 ##  Authentication Flow

-1. User logs in or registers
+1. User registers or logs in with email and password
-2. Server returns a JWT token
+2. The backend creates a signed JWT token using `jsonwebtoken`
-3. Token is stored in `localStorage`
+3. The token is returned to the client and stored in `localStorage`
-4. AuthContext stores user & auth functions
+4. `AuthContext` reads the token and user data and exposes login/logout functions
-5. Protected requests include the Authorization header
-6. PrivateRoute blocks unauthenticated access
+5. The token is used to keep the user logged in between page refreshes
+6. React guards protect client routes:
+   - **PrivateRoute** — only for authenticated users
+   - **GuestRoute** — only for guests
+7. The backend does not validate the JWT on each request; route protection happens on the frontend

 ---